laaabaseball/Yourls-Popular-Links/README.md

 1000 means the number of days you are selecting from the database

 5 means the number of links you are selecting.

+** Bonus!
+Want it as a public page?

+Save popularlinks.php

+Upload it to the /pages directory of your YOURLS installation.

+It will appear on your site as YOURLS-SITE/popularlinks

+As with the plugin, you can customize it by editing the values